 SVG can be used for logos, icons, graphics and other illustrations used on the web.
 Graphics can be stretched and compressed without compromising quality and look great on mobile devices with high pixel density displays (see more below).

 As mobile devices have become the preferred device for users to view digital content, they have higher resolution screens than the typical desktop computer.
-These HiDPI, Retina or high density displays have more than 200 pixels per inch (PPI).
+These HiDPI, Retina or high-pixel density displays have more than 200 pixels per inch (PPI).
 The standard for web and most desktop computers is 72 PPI.
 If a user views a 72 PPI image on their mobile device versus a computer, it will not look as crisp as an image saved out with more pixels.

 There are two ways programs such as Adobe Photoshop and Illustrator can save out your images and graphics to accommodate mobile and desktop browsers.